robertocarroll/robertocarroll/_posts/journal/2015-05-01-useful-code-snippets.md

 - javascript
 ---

-I'm going to use this post to keep all the useful things about Git in particular but other things as well.
-[JavaScript snippets are in another post](/journal/javascript-snippets).
+<div class="message">I'm going to use this post to keep all the useful things about Git in particular but other things as well.</div>

 ## Add new remote repository
 `git remote add origin <remote repository URL>`